- Online Security

 To recap, here is a side-by-side comparison of VPN service for India:

 Given the terrible combination of both government and private pressure on Internet freedom in the country, I feel that the use of a VPN should rank quite highly on most user’s agenda there.
 This goes doubly so for foreigners who are in India for work or leisure – you certainly don’t want to run afoul of legislation and end up in an Indian jail.

 There are too many unknowns in many areas and my take is that it is always better to be safe than sorry.
 Please, look for the right VPN for you today if you’re on the Internet in India.

-Our pick for best VPN in India is Surfshark.
-This great VPN service provider has many benefits and comes with a price tag that is highly affordable.
-It offers a strong combination of great speed, security, and potent mix of features that matches that of many top brand names.
+Our pick for best VPN in India is ExpressVPN.
+This great VPN service provider has many benefits and offers true value for money.
+It offers a strong combination of great speed, security, and potent mix of premium features that matches that of many top brand names.

 Yes, absolutely.
 VPNs come with a very wide range of benefits, even if their key focus is on security.
 VPNs also offer a high degree of anonymity, allowing greater digital freedom.
 Extremely versatile, VPNs can be used at any location, even to help you secure public WiFi.